Aluminum vs. Wood Pergola: Which Is Better for Florida Weather?

 1. No Rust, No Rot, No Warping — Ever

-South Florida's combination of intense humidity, salt air (particularly in coastal areas like Key Biscayne, Miami Beach, and Aventura), and torrential summer rainfall creates an environment that's brutal on wood.
 Even pressure-treated lumber will show signs of rot, splitting, and warping within a few years in our climate.
 Aluminum — finished with a protective powder coat — doesn't rust, rot, split, or warp.
 Period.
 A quality aluminum pergola installed today will look structurally identical 20 years from now.

-Wood pergolas require regular maintenance: annual staining or painting, checking for rot and insect damage, tightening fasteners as wood expands and contracts seasonally, and periodic replacement of deteriorated components.
 Aluminum pergolas require virtually none of this.
 An occasional rinse with a garden hose to remove dust and pollen is about all you'll ever need to do.
 For busy South Florida homeowners, this is a significant practical advantage.

 Florida's building codes exist for a reason.
 Any permanent outdoor structure in South Florida must meet specific wind load requirements — particularly in Miami-Dade County, which has some of the strictest standards in the country.
-Aluminum structural components can be engineered and tested to meet Miami-Dade's NOA (Notice of Acceptance) wind load requirements.
-Wood, particularly as it ages and potentially weakens, is less reliably certifiable to these standards.

-4. Consistent Structural Integrity
+4. Consistent Structural Integrity Over Time

 Unlike wood, aluminum doesn't expand and contract significantly with temperature and humidity changes.
 This means your pergola's structure remains stable and tight over time, without the gaps, squeaks, and loosening joints that develop in aging wood structures exposed to South Florida's extreme seasonal swings.

-5. Design Versatility
+5. Design Versatility in Colors and Styles

-Modern aluminum pergolas are available in a wide range of styles — from clean contemporary designs to more traditional looks.
 Powder-coat finishes come in dozens of colors, including wood-grain simulation options like Alumawood that offer the warm aesthetic of timber with all the durability benefits of aluminum.
 Whatever your architectural style, there's an aluminum pergola design that complements it.

-The Case for Wood Pergolas
+The Case for Wood Pergolas: What Wood Still Offers

 To give you a complete picture, here's what wood offers that aluminum doesn't — and why some homeowners still choose it: